 What are the remedies for Breach of Contract?

-There are four (4) primary remedies that are available to an innocent party who has suffered a contractual breach by the defaulting party.
+There are three (3) primary remedies that are available to an innocent party who has suffered a contractual breach by the defaulting party.
 They are:

 This is the principal remedy for breach of contract where the innocent party is entitled to make a claim for monetary compensation against the defaulting party.
 The monetary compensation that is being sought must not exceed the losses (expected or actual) that stem from the contractual breach.